jsshapiro/ucd-tools/README.md

 1. A collection of XML files.
 Primarily the XML-formatted UCD database, but also some additional XML files that define properties not included in the XML version of the UCD.
+The XML files also supply property aliases and property value aliases.

+   These files, along with any additional XML files that define local, custom properties, will be digested by the first-stage tool.

-2. A first-stage tool that digests the XML UCD file and any additional, locally-defined properties, and produces a monolithic C++ source file that contains all of this information in a single, unified place.
+2. A property _compiler_ that digests the XML files and produces a monolithic C++ source file that contains all of this information in a single, monolithic file.

+   The property compiler also performs various validity and cross-version stability checks.

-3. A second stage tool that produces compact property tables for the various Unicode and locally-defined properties.
-The tool can emit these tables in various source languages, and the list of languages can will grow over time.
+3. A property _generator_ that produces compact property tables and supporting type definitions for the various Unicode and locally-defined properties and their values.
+   The property generator can be extended to support additional source language targets in a modular way.

-   These tables depend in turn on a small, language-specific support library.
+   These tables depend in turn on a small, language-specific support library that is separately implemented for each target language.

 4. A support library for each of the supported source languages.
 The support library provides: